 The State of Ohio filed a lawsuit against the U.S. Commerce Department and the U.S. Census Bureau, challenging the Bureau’s announcement that it will be delivering redistricting data to all states by September 30, 2021.
-This case is pending in the U.S. District Court for the Southern District of Ohio.

 - Complaint (February 25, 2021)